la2050/archive/_projects/2015/l-a-works-volunteers-for-a-greater-la.md

   month.

    In addition, to raise the profile of volunteerism in LA, L.A.
 Works will utilize a portion of funds from this grant to commission the production of white papers that detail the extent of volunteerism in LA, its contribution to the local economy, and the level of nontraditional volunteering that is taking place.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Although this program is something that L.A.
-Works currently runs, we are at capacity with our existing staff size and roles.
-To jumpstart this program and significantly increase the number of nonprofit and volunteer leaders involved, we would use the full $100,000 grant; the funds would be used to hire a new staff member to focus on the program’s expansion as well as to conduct research to raise the profile of service in LA.
-Once the program is expanded, our existing Director of Programs would be able to maintain the relationships with the volunteers and nonprofit organizations moving forward.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Project Coordinator salary and benefits: $65,000 Research and white paper distribution: $12,500
-   Overhead: $10,000
-   Project supplies: $5,000
-   Marketing materials: $5,000
-   Volunteer recognition: $2,500
 How do you plan to scale the success of your proposal?: >- Although L.A.
 Works mobilizes more than 35,000 volunteers in service each year, we only have a full-time staff of nine.
 We are able to do so much as a